mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

     # projection of training data to the low-dimensional feature space
     IncSFA_proj = IncSFA_node.execute(input_data)

-We train the SFA on the same data and compare its output with IncSFA result.
+We train ordinary SFA on the same data and compare its output with the result from IncSFA.

 .. code:: ipython3